 Apart from agriculture, the villagers of Chhattisgarh are also engaged in the steel and cement production industries.
 Another leading occupation of the villagers is power production.
 Chhattisgarh is counted amongst the very few states in India that boasts of a power surplus.
 More than 95% of the villages of Chhattisgarh have been electrified and the villagers have access to thermal, hydro or solar energy.
-Apart from agriculture, industry and power production, the people in the villages of Chhattisgarh are involved in mining industry as well.
+The people in the villages of Chhattisgarh are involved in mining industry as well.

 Numerous religious and social festivals are celebrated in the villages of Chhattisgarh.
 The fairs and festivals offer a rare opportunity to experience a unique tribal culture.
 The state is famous for celebrating temple festivals that attract many tourists from all over the country every year.
-The most famous temple festivals in Chhattisgarh include the Dussehra, Deepavali, Holi, Pola, Govardhan Pooja, Nawakhai, etc. Apart from these temple festivals, there are also a few other festivals celebrated in the villages of Chhattisgarh.
-These festivals are the Bhagoriya Festival, Bhoramdeo Mahotsav, Chakradhar Festival, Goncha Festival, Kajari Festival, Madai Festival, Narayanpur Mela, Rajim Mochan Mahotsav, Sheorinarayan Fair, etc. The villagers in Chhattisgarh celebrate all these festivals with great passion and festivity.
+The most famous festivals in Chhattisgarh include the Dussehra, Deepavali, Holi, Pola, Govardhan Pooja, Nawakhai, etc. Apart from these festivals, the Bhagoriya Festival, Bhoramdeo Mahotsav, Chakradhar Festival, Goncha Festival, Kajari Festival, Madai Festival, Narayanpur Mela, Rajim Lochan Mahotsav, Sheorinarayan Fair, etc. are also a celebrated in the villages of Chhattisgarh.
+The villagers in Chhattisgarh celebrate all these festivals with great passion and festivity.

-The villages of Chhattisgarh are famous for their wonderful diversity and social variety.
+Villages of Chhattisgarh are famous for their wonderful diversity and social variety.
 The people in the villages live a colourful life by celebrating various festivals and they also try to help each other whenever the need arises.

 (Last Updated on : 06-04-2017)